darmis007/dvm-assignments/back-end/django/ecommerce-app/README.md

 9. Make sure that a customer cannot place an order if there isn't sufficient money in his account or if the item is out of stock.
 Perform more checks if needed.
 Show appropriate error messages.
 10. Allow customers to change their address information.
+11. Allow customers to write reviews for orders they have PLACED and viewable by everyone.

 ### Phase 2: More features